• Facebook

 • Toppings: Finish your cabbage with a sprinkle of cheese or toasted nuts for added flavor and texture.

-• Seasonings: Stir in some seasoning such as Italian seasoning, Cajun seasoning or taco spice.
+• Seasonings: Stir in some seasoning such as Italian seasoning, fresh lemon juice, Cajun seasoning, apple cider vinegar, or taco seasoning.
 Or add a splash of soy sauce and a teaspoon of sesame oil for Asian style cabbage.

 This recipe may be simple, but it’s a must-have in any home kitchen for its versatility and flavor.